Contents

 How Painful is a Root Canal?

-Afterwards, you may experience slight soreness in your gums and teeth due to the manipulation of tissue during treatment, but this usually resolves within 1-2 days after completing your root canal.
+Soreness: After the procedure, it is common to experience mild soreness in your gums and teeth due to the manipulation of tissue during treatment.
+This discomfort typically subsides within 1-2 days.

 After Your Root Canal: What To Expect